 Prior to joining Kopka Pinkus Dolin, Tim concentrated his practice in commercial litigation and personal injury defense litigation in downstate Illinois.
 He was appointed Assistant City Attorney for the City of Alton, Illinois, defending the city in tort and labor related matters and in administrative hearings before various state agencies.

-Recently represented an intermodal rail yard in a case involving nine defendants where the plaintiff was injured when attempting to change a tire on a Side Loader (large forklift) at our rail yard when the multi-piece rim and wheel assembly exploded.
+- Tim represented an intermodal rail yard in a case involving nine defendants where the plaintiff was injured when attempting to change a tire on a side loader (large forklift) at a railyard when the multi-piece rim and wheel assembly exploded.
 Plaintiff was in a coma for five months and was a quadriplegic.
 Multiple issues were involved including contractual tenders, excess coverages, federal removal and jurisdiction, foreign defendants and the Hague convention, site inspections and protocols and a myriad of liability and medical experts.
-We were able to extricate our insured’s liability insurance carrier through a series of successful tenders of defense, resulting in no indemnity payout by our carrier.
-The case eventually settled for over $5 million.
+Our attorneys were able to extricate the insured’s liability insurance carrier through a series of successful tenders of defense, resulting in no indemnity payout by our carrier.
+The case eventually settled for more than $5 million.

-Recently represented a manufacturer of women’s beauty supplies.
-Plaintiff purchased hair bonding glue manufactured by our client.
+- Tim also represented a manufacturer of women’s beauty supplies.
+Plaintiff purchased hair-bonding glue manufactured by our client.
 Plaintiff alleged that when attempting to remove the glue after application and use, her hair was torn out leaving her with multiple patches of baldness which resulted in several cosmetic surgeries and alleged psychological damage.
-The plaintiff’s deposition resulted in favorable testimony regarding misapplication, misuse and a general failure to follow specific instructions on the label.
+The plaintiff’s deposition resulted in favorable testimony regarding misapplication, misuse, and a general failure to follow specific instructions on the label.
 Our client was extricated with a successful motion for summary judgment.
-Approximately 15 months after the dismissal, plaintiff challenged the ruling with new counsel attempting to set aside the dismissal with “new evidence.”
+Approximately 15 months after the dismissal, the plaintiff challenged the ruling with new counsel attempting to set aside the dismissal with “new evidence.”
 Plaintiff’s post-judgment motion was briefed and argued, resulting in a denial of the motion, thereby allowing the original dismissal with prejudice to stand.

-Recently represented manufacturer of overhead crane which was sold to a steel company.
-Several years after sale and manufacture, the pendant operated crane was lifting a load over workers underneath.
-As the load was being lifted, the operator two-blocked the load, causing the chain to snap, the load to drop, severely injuring the plaintiff standing below working in the area.
+- Tim represented the manufacturer of an overhead crane which was sold to a steel company.
+Several years after sale and manufacture, the pendant-operated crane was lifting a load over workers underneath.
+As the load was being lifted, the operator two-blocked the load, causing the chain to snap and the load to drop, severely injuring the plaintiff standing below working in the area.
 Plaintiff sustained a serious brain injury, but managed to survive, resulting in partial paralysis, partial sight loss, and a loss of smell and taste.
 The court ruled that no dispositive motions could be filed until the completion of fact discovery.
 Site and product inspections involving engineering experts with comprehensive protocols resulted in numerous depositions showing the product had been altered and modified by the subsequent users.
 We were able to extricate manufacturer for a nuisance value settlement when the case eventually settled for $2 million plus.